Topics Map > DOCUMENT TYPE > User Procedure

 - University Staff Annual Leave Conversion Eligibility process is run after Sick Leave Threshold is set.

-- A summary report for eligibility population is generated and sent via UWSC communication for the Payroll Coordinators.
+- A summary report for eligibility population is generated and sent via Affinity Group calls for the Payroll Coordinators.

-- Forms are created for each eligible employee and available on the My UW Portal.
+- Forms are also created for each eligible employee and available on the My UW Portal under leave reports.

 - Employees elect hours to bank or receive cash pay by submitting a form to Payroll Coordinator or entering through Employee Self Service (ESS).

 - Payroll Coordinators enter the election via UWS Absences (procedure below).
-Employees enter through their portal (Document 57367 is unavailable at this time. ).
+Employees enter through their portal (AM - Entering Banked Leave Conversion Through ESS - University Staff Employee Self Service)

 - Employee balances are updated and/or payouts are received.